JLC Advisors managing partner Jeffrey Ong faces 8 more charges

 The prosecution's application was granted.

-Ong was wanted for allegedly ordering unauthorised payout of S$33 million funds belonging to Catalist-listed precision engineering firm Allied Technologies, but so far he has not faced any charges related to this.
+Ong was wanted for allegedly ordering an unauthorised payout of S$33 million belonging to Catalist-listed precision engineering firm Allied Technologies, but so far he has not faced any charges related to this.